 - Internationally accredited Business School: AACSB and EQUIS accreditations.

-- Unmatched record in the National Teaching Excellence Awards: seven Supreme Award winners over the last 15 years.
+- Unmatched record in the National Teaching Excellence Awards: six Supreme Award winners over the past seven years.

 - Commitment to pastoral care with extensive student services and support networks.